 Bruxism is when you grind, clench, or gnash your teeth habitually.
 When facial and jaw muscles are contracted (as in clenching) for long periods of time it can cause facial pain, neck pain, and headaches.
 The frequency and intensity of the clenching and grinding can increase the pain and tension.
 Many people brux unconsciously due to anger, anxiety, stress, certain medications, or malocclusion.
 Most bruxing is done during sleep.
 According to statistics, one out of every four people who visit the dentist habitually brux, 15 to 38 percent of children and 5 to 20 percent of adults.

 If you are suffering from chronic bad breath, discuss the many treatment options with your Lake Forest dentist, Dr. Fondriest.
-Aside from providing dependable family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing dependable family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff.
 To schedule a consultation, call our office today at (847) 234-0517.